What is Memphis Design Style and Why It Is Back

 Zadine Mirror Orange

-Fast forward to 2014, Nathalie Du Pasquier, a founding member of the Memphis Milano group, designed a collection of patterns for the fast-fashion giant American Apparel.
-Following the steps of American Apparel, in 2016, the brand Supreme released a series of skate decks and clothing designed by Alessandro Mendini, who took part in the first Memphis Design exhibit ever.
+Fast-forward to 2014, and Nathalie Du Pasquier, a founding Memphis Milano group member, designed a pattern collection for the fast-fashion giant American Apparel.
+Following these steps, in 2016, the brand Supreme released a series of skate decks and clothing designed by Alessandro Mendini, who participated in the first Memphis Design exhibit ever.
 A year later, the big box retailer West Elm joined the Memphis Design movement with a Du Pasquier-inspired collection designed by Brooklyn-based artist Dusen Dusen.

 • Vonkli Armchair I Ruby by HOMMÉS Studio